Neoteroi/BlackSheep-Docs/docs/websocket.md

 Below is a simple example of an echo WebSocket handler.

-This function will receive a text message sent by the client and echo it back until either the client disconnects or the server shut down.
+This function will receive a text message sent by the client and echo it back until either the client disconnects or the server shuts down.

 === "Text"